 Bethany Saltman’s capacity for deep thinking and profound analysis has been extraordinarily helpful to me as she has undertaken research on my behalf.
 She uses her fine mind with galvanizing energy; she is meticulous, broad-ranging, and original, and I count myself lucky to work with her.

--- Andrew Solomon, best-selling author of Far From the Tree, Noonday Demon, and many others
+-- Andrew Solomon, President, PEN Foundation, author of Far from the Tree, Noonday Demon, and many others

 Though at the time, it was annoying and even embarrassing, I can now appreciate my dad’s relentless pursuit of his own vision, asking the waitress at Big Boy to bring a bowl of lemons so he could fix up the hollandaise he ordered in copious amounts on the side of his Eggs Benedict.